YixuanFu06/HandsClapping/README.md

 - git: run `apt install git` in Linux or download [git](https://git-scm.com/downloads/) in Windows.

-- PyInstaller (if you want to generate released version locally, not necessary): run `pip install pyinstaller` in command line in both Linux and Windows system.
+- PyInstaller (if you want to generate releases locally, not necessary): run `pip install pyinstaller` in command line in both Linux and Windows system.

+- NSIS (if you want to generate setup file in Windows, not necessary): download [NSIS](https://nsis.sourceforge.io/Download) in Windows.

 The construction steps are as following: